 Internal and public programs aimed at developing a specific set of skills or to address a current need within the University of Melbourne or the wider sector.View

 Study programs for international institutions

 In addition to the above, we also conduct study programs for international delegations of academic and institutional leaders.
 Programs are tailored to each visiting delegation but typically include seminars, lectures and workshops in which participants learn from leading university academics, experts and administrators, across areas as diverse as strategic planning and quality assurance, teaching and learning, research and research development, and higher education policy.

 To organise a study program or request more information please contact:

 T: +61 3 8344 4605

-The Melbourne CSHE administers a program of University of Melbourne staff awards which recognise excellence in teaching, support and services for students and support for other staff.
+The Melbourne CSHE administers a program of University of Melbourne staff awards which recognise excellence in research, teaching, engagement, strategic priorities and professional support and services for students and fellow staff.
 Award winners may also be nominated by the University for national awards, such as the Australian Awards for University Teaching.

 We provide contemporary teaching resources that are of benefit to staff at the University of Melbourne and the wider sector.
 To make finding a resource easy, we have categorised them into the following categories:

 Papers exploring contemporary issues and trends in higher education.